 Place-based transport plans seek to identify a suite of infrastructure and non-infrastructure solutions for these centres and are delivered in collaboration with Local Government and key State agencies to provide a clear cross-Governmental vision for transport, infrastructure and land use.
 The draft Wagga Wagga Transport Plan is the first place-based transport plan developed for a regional NSW city.
 The plan has been led by Transport for NSW in collaboration with Wagga Wagga City Council and with input from local community groups and other State Government agencies.

-The final Wagga Wagga Transport Plan is expected to be released later in 2021
+The final Wagga Wagga Transport Plan is expected to be released in mid-2022.

 Wagga Wagga Transport Plan